pgollor/gitbucket-docker/README.md

 ### Update
 Update your gitbucket image in three steps.
 But first of all: **MAKE A BACKUP!!!**
+Without backup the host ssh keys will be lost.

 #### from 4.19.3 to 4.20.0
 You have to backup your `gitbucket.conf` because this config does not exist in the repository any more.